bladeacer/obsi-snip-coll/snippets/flexcyon/callouts/vertical-ltr.md

 # Vertical Ltr

-Applies Vertical Left-To-Right (LTR) to your callout content.
+Applies Vertical Left-to-Right (LTR) to your callout content.

 This snippet was automatically extracted from the `flexcyon` theme.